-Senior Fellow, Technology and National Security Program
+Senior Fellow and Director, Technology and National Security Program

 Prior to joining CNAS, Mr. Rasser served as a senior intelligence officer and analyst at the Central Intelligence Agency, where he worked on foreign emerging technologies, technology innovation, and weapons research & development.
 He also served as a senior advisor in the Office of the Secretary of Defense, special advisor to a senior military commander in the Middle East, chief counterterrorism liaison to a U.S. military unit in Iraq, and vice chairman of a National Intelligence Council (NIC) working group.

 Upon leaving government service, Mr. Rasser was Chief of Staff at Muddy Waters Capital, an investment research firm.
 More recently, Mr. Rasser was Director of Analysis at Kyndi, a venture-backed AI startup in Silicon Valley.